ShopRunner/tablecloth/README.md

-# WIP this README is currently being iterated on, once a v1 is ready to go this repo may be reset (we are editing in the UI only).
+# this is a WIP and subject to changes.

 # ![TableCloth](/logo.png)
 A tool for keeping your interactions with BigTable nice and tidy.